Escondido man who killed friend, bragged on Snapchat sentenced

 Salvador Alejandro Sanchez, 20, was convicted of murdering 20-year-old Maithem Alfuraiji in April 2017.
 A judge sentenced Sanchez to 25 years to life in prison.

-Alfuraiji’s mother Brenda West gave an emotional statement Wednesday about the impact since her son’s death.
+Alfuraiji's mother Brenda West gave an emotional statement Wednesday about the impact of her son's death.

-“I feel like a knife has stabbed my heart,” West said.
-“I lay every day in bed and cry from my son because I will not see him again.”
+"I feel like a knife has stabbed my heart," West said.
+"I lay every day in bed and cry for my son because I will not see him again."

 Escondido police Detective Greg Gay said friends of the two men were alarmed by messages posted on the defendant's Snapchat account, in which Sanchez can be heard telling the victim "tell them what you did."